Rotated Mean-Field Variational Inference and Iterative Gaussianization: Introduction

-Performing MFVI on a rotated target can also be viewed as a form of \emph{model reparametrization}, a long-standing idea in Bayesian computation for improving the efficiency of inference algorithms.
-Classical examples include the centered and non-centered parametrizations in hierarchical models~\citep{papaspiliopoulos2007general}.
+Performing MFVI on a rotated target can also be viewed as a form of {\emph{model reparametrization}}, a long-standing strategy in Bayesian computation for improving the efficiency of inference algorithms.
+Classical examples include centered and non-centered parametrizations in hierarchical models~\citep{papaspiliopoulos2007general}.
 Recent work has extended this principle to variational inference, where suitable reparametrizations can substantially improve the quality of variational approximations~\citep{tan2021use}.
-In contrast to these model-specific strategies, the proposed rotation method provides a data-driven, model-agnostic reparametrization that relies solely on the score function of the target distribution.
-Moreover, the proposed relative score PCA complements existing PCA-based approaches such as active subspaces~\citep{constantine2014active} and certified dimension reduction~\citep{zahm2022certified}, which seek informative low-dimensional subspaces.
-In contrast, our goal is to identify rotations that best facilitate coordinatewise updates; see Section~\ref{sec-comparison-to-active-subspace} for a detailed comparison.
+In contrast to these model-specific approaches, the proposed rotation method provides a model-agnostic, score-based reparametrization.
+Relative score PCA is also related to PCA-based methods such as active subspaces~\citep{constantine2014active} and certified dimension reduction~\citep{zahm2022certified}, which seek informative low-dimensional subspaces for function approximation or likelihood-informed posterior approximation.
+Our objective is different: we seek rotations that make coordinatewise MFVI more effective; see Section~\ref{sec-comparison-to-active-subspace} for a detailed comparison.

-In summary, the main contributions of this work are as follows: \begin{enumerate} \item We develop a principled approach to enhance standard MFVI by performing it along the principal components identified by relative score PCA.
-The PCA step incurs negligible overhead yet can significantly improve the accuracy of the mean-field variational approximation.
+In summary, the main contributions of this work are as follows: \begin{enumerate} \item We introduce an iterative Gaussianization framework that alternates between rotations and MFVI updates, progressively transforming the target distribution toward the standard Gaussian.
+The inverse transformations define a flow-like variational approximation that is easy to sample from, invert, and evaluate, while avoiding the joint high-dimensional optimization required by conventional normalizing flows.

-\item Building on this idea, we introduce an iterative framework that alternates between relative score PCA and MFVI, progressively transforming the target distribution toward the standard Gaussian.
-The resulting transport maps achieve expressiveness comparable to normalizing flows while avoiding their heavy training costs.
-They are easily invertible with tractable Jacobian determinants, enabling efficient approximate sampling and density evaluation.
+\item We develop relative score PCA as an efficient rotation-selection method for enhancing MFVI.
+It requires only samples from the standard Gaussian and evaluations of the target score, and it adds little computational overhead to standard MFVI.
+In addition, for rotated product targets, relative score PCA recovers the optimal rotation when its associated eigenvalues are distinct (Proposition~\ref{prop: rotated product exact recovery}); in this case, the subsequent MFVI approximation is exact.